gavinyork/zephyr3d/doc/markdown/scene.animationtrack.animation.md

 ## AnimationTrack.animation property

-Animation this track belongs to
+The `AnimationClip` that owns this track.

 **Signature:**